akkartik/mu/tutorial/index.md

 If you have any trouble at this point, don't waste _any_ time thinking about it.
 Just [get in touch](http://akkartik.name/contact).

-(You can look at `apps/ex5.mu` at this point if you like.
-It's just a few lines long.
+(You can look at `tutorial/task1.mu` at this point if you like.
+It's just 3 lines long.
 But don't worry if it doesn't make much sense.)

 ## Task 2: running tests